Luang Prabang Plus an Eco-Lodge on the Mekong

 Day Five: A Lazy Cruise Down the Mekong

 After an early breakfast you return to Luang Prabang by boat, unless you have arranged in advance to stay longer.
 The downstream trip is slightly faster.
 Your guide meets you on arrival and sees you to the airport for your onward flight.
 If your flight is later in the day, we can arrange for the driver and guide to remain with you and mind your luggage until it is time to depart.
-You will have a chance to see a bit more, enjoy a leisurely lunch or do a bit of shopping.
+Better yet, stay one more night.

 There are direct flights from Luang Prabang to Siem Reap, Chiang Mai, Bangkok, and Vientiane, where you can connect to Hanoi or Saigon.